Key Takeaways

 A pool can only warm up and stay warm if the heat going in is greater than the heat going out.
 If heat is escaping quickly, even a strong heater has to run longer and work harder just to keep up.
 That leads to slower warm-up times, higher energy use, and bigger temperature swings.

 This is why two pools with the same heater can perform very differently.
-The difference is usually not the heater.
-It is the rate of heat loss from the water.
+The difference is usually not the heater, it’s the rate of heat loss from the water.

 Before upgrading to a larger heater, it helps to address the simplest improvement that benefits every heating system: reducing heat loss at the surface.